Asian Movie Night in LAB111 on 31st July! Asian Movie Night in LAB111 on 31st July!

 Isao Fujisawa | 1974 | Japan | 85’ Japanese w/ English subs

-This is the only full-length feature film made at his own expense by Isao Fujisawa, who was an assistant director at Toei at the time and had worked as an assistant director on Hiroshi Teshigahara's ``Woman in the Dune'' and ``The Face of Others.''
-Influenced by pop art, American new cinema, and J.L.
-Godard, this is a unique love story about a stylish couple's escapade and the conflict between love and body due to sexuality and gender.
-A bizarre world created by the dazzling primary colors and psychedelic images of the 1970s.
-Utamaro and Giko wander in search of freedom and liberation.
+This is the only full-length feature film made at his own expense by Isao Fujisawa, who was an assistant director at Toei at the time, having worked on Hiroshi Teshigahara's “Woman in the Dunes” and “The Face of Others”.
+Influenced by pop art, and the French New Wave, this is a unique love story of an outlaw couple's escapades when faced with the faded promises of their counterculture era.
+A bizarre world created by the dazzling primary colors and psychedelic images of the 1970s, Utamaro and Giiko wander in search of freedom, liberation and transformation.
 Where will they end up?

-With a theme that was ahead of its time, this is a masterpiece of independent film that declared the birth of a new Japanese cinema and can be called a premature new queer cinema.
-The film was long considered lost, but in 2018 the original negative was discovered in a warehouse and a new print was made.
+With a theme that was ahead of its time, this is a hidden gem of independent film made on the tails of Japanese New Wave, showing the first traces of a new queer cinema.
+The film had been long considered lost, but in 2018 the original negative was discovered in a warehouse and a new print was made.

 Isao Fujisawa - Isao Fujisawa was born December 17, 1941 in Kamaishi City, Iwate Prefecture.
 While a university student, he worked as an assistant director on Hiroshi Teshigawara's “Woman in the Dunes” (1964) and “The Face of Other” (1966), before going on to work under Toei in Yakuza films directed by Yasuo Furuhata.
 In 1972, he left the Toei label to write and direct “Bye Bye Love'”, his only feature film to date, after which he has worked as a television documentary director to varying success.